PrelipceanAlexandru/CMS-page/README.md

 ## Users

-In this application I added 2 types of users
+In this application, I added two types of users
   * Admin user
   * Normal user

-As admin you can see and modify everything in the applicatino
+As an admin, you can see and modify everything in the application

-As normal user you can modify customer details, add and modify VTP and Gas Veriffication
+As a normal user, you can modify customers details, add and edit VTP and gas verification

-**as admin user**
+**as an admin user**

 ![](images/user.png)

-**as normal user**
+**as a normal user**

 ![](images/user-no.png)

 ## Analyzer

-This is a tool used to verify gas instalation
+This is a tool used to verify the gas installation

-CRUD opperations for analizer
+Implemented CRUD operations for analyzer

 ![](images/Analizer.png)